Book a demo

-Explaining CQV, C&Q, and Commissioning and Qualification
+Explaining CQV, C&Q, and commissioning and qualification

 Commissioning and qualification, C&Q, CQV…no matter how you spell it, this function is crucial to establishing capital expenditure (CAPEX) projects and day-to-day operations of highly regulated manufacturing.
 Without commissioning and qualification, quite simply, you can’t produce.